Stuart Sutcliffe: Death

 While studying in Germany, Sutcliffe began experiencing severe headaches and acute sensitivity to light.
 According to Kirchherr, some of the headaches left him temporarily blind.
 In February 1962, Sutcliffe collapsed during an art class in Hamburg.
 Kirchherr's mother had German doctors examine him, but they were unable to determine the exact cause of his headaches.
-They suggested he return to the United Kingdom and have himself admitted to a hospital with better facilities; however, after arriving there, Sutcliffe was told nothing was wrong, so he returned to Hamburg.
+They suggested he return to the UK and have himself admitted to a hospital with better facilities; however, after arriving, Sutcliffe was told nothing was wrong and returned to Hamburg.
 He continued living with the Kirchherrs, but his condition soon worsened.
 After he collapsed again on 10 April 1962, Kirchherr took him to hospital, riding with him in the ambulance, but he died before they arrived.
-The cause of death was brain haemorrhage, specifically a ruptured aneurysm resulting in cerebral paralysis due to severe bleeding into the right ventricle of the brain.
+The cause of death was a cerebral haemorrhage, specifically a ruptured aneurysm resulting in cerebral paralysis due to severe bleeding into the right ventricle of the brain.
 He was 21 years old.

-On 13 April 1962, Kirchherr met the group at Hamburg Airport, telling them that Sutcliffe had died a few days earlier.
+On 13 April 1962, Kirchherr met the Beatles at Hamburg Airport, telling them Sutcliffe had died a few days earlier.
 Sutcliffe's mother flew to Hamburg with Beatles manager Brian Epstein and returned to Liverpool with her son's body.
 Sutcliffe's father did not hear of Stuart's death for three weeks, as he was sailing to South America on a cruise ship, although the family arranged for a padre, a military chaplain, to give him the news as soon as the ship docked in Buenos Aires.
-After Sutcliffe's death, Kirchherr wrote a letter to his mother, apologizing for being too ill to attend his funeral in Liverpool and saying how much she and Lennon missed him:
+After Sutcliffe's death, Kirchherr wrote a letter to his mother, apologising for being too ill to attend his funeral in Liverpool and saying how much she and Lennon missed him: